 Did you make this recipe?
 Please be sure to rate it 5 stars and leave us a comment below and let us know what you thought!!

 - 1 pkg broccoli slaw, with cabbage and carrots in it (approx 4 cups)

 - ⅓ cup Mayonnaise

-- 1 tbsp Apple Cider Vinegar or White Wine Vinegar
+- 1 tablespoon Apple Cider Vinegar, or White Wine Vinegar

 - Sunflower or Pumpkin seeds for garnish

 - Prepare the cabbage, kale and broccoli and combine them in a large bowl.